jasdevsidhu12/AngularWebDevelopment/README.md

 ## Angular Web Development [Work In Progress]

-The idea of this project is to create prototype of 'My Feed' just like facebook's News Feed view using ActivityStream2.0 data representation and Angular 2.0 framework.
+The idea of this project(packages/angularDesign/trend_design) is to create prototype of 'My Feed' just like facebook's News Feed view using ActivityStream2.0 data representation and Angular 2.0 framework.
 Also included in this project is the unit(Jasmine, angular-testing-utilities) and end-to-end(protractor) test frameworks to run the respective unit and end-to-end test cases.

 ## Author
 Jasdev Sidhu